 After the Top Ten Tuesday prompt about interesting typography this week (check out my post if you’re curious), I saw a few people commenting that they don’t even look at book covers, “don’t judge a book by its cover”, “book covers don’t matter”, etc. And there’s a sense in which this is true — I’ve read some books with truly awful covers, really plain covers, etc. I’m not a visual person, so I don’t find covers particularly memorable, in general.
 I often describe them simply, just by the title and name of the author, because once a book is in my hands I don’t think an awful lot about it.

 However, I think it’s a bit rash to dismiss book covers entirely!
-They’re serving an important purpose: they help the right people find the book, in a number of different ways.
+They’re serving an important purpose: they help the right people find the book, in a number of different ways, starting as simply as “by having the author’s name and title on the cover”.

 (I’m going to discuss some examples below: unfortunately they’re all pretty visual, because cover design is — but I’ve made an effort to add more descriptive alt text than I usually use, since the purpose of these cover images is to illustrate a point.)